Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Numerical analysis

-In Fig. \ref{f4}, we show that the strength of the barrier height $V$ affects the GH shift and the transmission probability.
-For a better presentation, we have used an incident angle $\phi= 4^{\circ}$, barrier width $d=10$ nm, the ratio $q_2=1/3$, and computed the transmission probabilities and GH shift for various values of the incident energy $E$.
-In contrast to what we saw in Fig. \ref{f2}, this figure demonstrates how a negative peak precedes a positive valley in the GH shift.
-This behavior is observed for all energies.
-The values of potential at the edges of the transmission gaps are those at which the GH shift changes sign.
-Thus, we can conclude that the strength of the barrier height $V$ could also be used to tune the sign of the GH shift.
-This has a significant impact on the potential future applications of GH shift in signal processing.
+In Fig. \ref{f4}, we show that the strength of the barrier height $V$ affects the GH shifts and the transmission probability.
+For better visualization, we have used an incident angle $\phi= 4^{\circ}$, barrier width $d=10$ nm, ratio $q_2=1/3$, and computed the transmission probabilities and the GH shifts for different values of the incident energy $E$.
+In contrast to what we saw in Fig. \ref{f2}, this figure shows how a negative peak precedes a positive valley in the GH shifts.
+This is observed for all energies.
+The potential values at the edges of the transmission gaps are those at which the GH shifts change sign.
+Thus, we can conclude that the strength of the barrier height $V$ can also be used to tune the sign of the GH shifts.
+This has significant implications for the potential future applications of the GH shifts in signal processing.

-Fig. \ref{f5} we show how GH shift and transmission probability vary as a function of the full barrier width $d$ for various values of the incident energy $E$, with $\phi= 4^{\circ}$, $V=2$ eV,$V_2=0$, $q_2=1/3$.
-It is obvious from Fig. \ref{f5-1} that the GH shift changes its sign while its magnitude increases with the incident energy $E$.
-We also observe that for small widths $d$ ($d<5$), the GH shift is positive, while it becomes negative for ($5 < d < 15$) and then oscillates afterwards.
-Fig. \ref{f5-2} shows that the transmission decays as a function of the full barrier width $d$, which exhibits oscillatory behavior as we increase $d$, similarly to what has been seen in previous work \cite{ref27}.
+In Fig. \ref{f5} we show how the GH shifts and the transmission vary as a function of the full barrier width $d$ for different values of the incident energy $E$, with $\phi= 4^{\circ}$, $V=2$ eV,$V_2=0$, $q_2=1/3$.
+It is clear from Fig. \ref{f5-1} that the GH shifts change their sign while their magnitude increases with the incident energy $E$.
+We also observe that for small widths $d$ ($d<5$) the GH shifts are positive, while for ($5 < d < 15$) it becomes negative and then oscillates.
+Fig. \ref{f5-2} shows that the transmission decays as a function of the full barrier width $d$, which exhibits oscillatory behavior as we increase $d$, similar to what has been seen in previous work \cite{ref27}.